guanlanxu/guanlanxu.github.io/_pages/cv.md

 ======
 * Ph.D in Educational Measurement and Statistics, University of Iowa, 2021 (expected)
 * M.S  in Biostatistics, University of Iowa, 2020 (expected)
-* M.A  in Educational Measurement and Statistics, University of Iowa, 2017
+* M.A  in Classical Chinese Literature, Nanjing University, 2011
+* B.A  in Classical Chinese Literature, Nanjing University, 2008

 Work experience